ofriw/goatdb/README.md

 ---

-# A Scalable, Edge-Native Database Built for Modern Workloads

-GoatDB is a distributed open source database system inspired by the principles of version control systems like Git.
-It provides real-time synchronization and conflict resolution for application data, enabling independent nodes to operate collaboratively and efficiently scale to modern workloads.
-GoatDB is particularly well-suited for building edge-native applications by leveraging client-side capabilities.
+GoatDB is an open-source, distributed database system built on principles similar to Git and other distributed version control systems (DVCS).
+By leveraging Git-inspired data management techniques, GoatDB provides a robust framework for managing application data changes, merging updates, and synchronizing across devices—all fully automated.
+By pushing most computation to the edge, GoatDB empowers frontend developers to build the next generation of applications with minimal backend dependencies.
+Developers can focus on delivering rich, responsive user experiences while GoatDB seamlessly handles synchronization, conflict resolution, and offline functionality, ensuring real-time collaboration and reliable data consistency.

-## Project Status
+## Getting Started

-GoatDB has been in production use as part of Ovvio’s real-time collaboration system since January 2024 ([https://ovvio.io](https://ovvio.io)).
-This repository aims to decouple the database core from Ovvio’s platform and make it available as an open-source project.

-The first public release (v0.1) is targeted for Q1 2025.
-Progress is tracked in the Issues tab.

-For inquiries, contact ofri [at] goatdb.com.
+Detailed setup instructions are coming soon.
+Follow the Issues tab to track progress toward v0.1.

 ## Documentation